… And Honouring Your Lesson Time Slot

 I’ve had students be dropped off more than half an hour early for their lessons, and have often been used as a free baby sitting service – which is especially unfair on any students whose lessons are interrupted by another young student who isn’t able to wait quietly on their own, or to my own family when I can’t get on with dinner or the like if I still have a student that hasn’t left my duty of care.

 I even once had the situation where one student was dropped off 15 minutes late, and the one after her was dropped off 15 minutes early, and they turned up *at the same time* for their lessons.

 I totally understand if an emergency or illness genuinely comes up at the last minute – but PLEASE communicate to me what is happening as soon as you know that you can’t make the lesson, and check with me that it is ok to drop a child off early or pick them up late rather than just doing it without asking.

 I usually go out of my way to accommodate changes wherever I can, and if they are particularly unavoidable then I don’t mind trying to find an alternative that works.
 The occasional change is fine.
 But regularly being messed about is not.

 - Please do not expect that I can provide free child minding – which is what I am doing if you are particularly late collecting your child

-- Please do not assume that if you turn up early that I can start the lesson early – you may be interrupting another lesson, or even the tail end of a meal that I need to get through a solid afternoon or morning of teaching
+- Please do not assume that if you turn up early that I can start the lesson early – you may be interrupting another lesson, or even the tail end of a meal and toilet break that I need to be able to get through a solid afternoon or morning of teaching

 - Please do not expect me to free up time to make up a missed lesson if you have failed to turn up to a lesson because you or your child decided to do something social at the last minute that really could have waited half an hour